echuvyrov/terraform101/gettingstarted.md

 If you look in the Azure portal now, you should see the new empty resource group called "terraformtest."
 In the section below, you will add a Virtual Machine and all the supporting infrastructure to it.

 ##Provisioning Ubuntu VM with Terraform
 Let's extend Terraform script we've created above with details necessary to provision a Virtual Machine running Ubuntu.
 The list of resources that you will provision in the sections below are: network with a single subnet, a network interface card, a storage account with storage container, a public IP and a virtual machine utilizing all the resources above.
 For a thorough documentation of each of the Azure Terraform resources, consult [Terraform documentation](https://www.terraform.io/docs/providers/azurerm/index.html).

+The full version of the [provisioning script](https://github.com/echuvyrov/terraform101/blob/master/terraform101.tf) is also provided for convenience.

 ###Extending the Terraform Script
 Extend the script created above with the following resources.
 ~~~~
-# create virtual network
+# create a virtual network
 resource "azurerm_virtual_network" "helloterraformnetwork" {
     name = "acctvn"
     address_space = ["10.0.0.0/16"]